fabionolasco/stackoverflow-angular-elements/README.md

 The Angular CLI command "ng g library" is used to help us get started with the creation of a new library.
 In this library, we can create multiple UI components that can be re-used by various projects.
 On the other hand, Angular Elements is the Angular solution to assist us to create Web Components.
 So, the question is: Would it be possible to combine both?

+This repo was created to assist on a question posted on Stackoverflow.

 ## Technologies used

 - `Angular`